idreamind/RocketBind/README.md

 # RocketBind
 Signal/Slot technology, build on JavaScript and for JavaScript.
-(Like in Qt-framework.)
+(Like in Qt-framework, but in Node.js or io.js.)

 Do you know Qt?
 If not - Qt is an amazing C++ framework, which provides SIGNAL/SLOT techology.
 That techolology build on events, which called SIGNALs and handlers, called SLOTs.